Our Southern Illinois Produce CSA Program

-WE ARE TURNING TO THE COMMUNITY TO FORM A MUTUALLY BENEFICIAL RELATIONSHIP.
-WILL YOU JOIN US?
+EACH YEAR WE TURN TO THE COMMUNITY TO FORM A MUTUALLY BENEFICIAL RELATIONSHIP.

 Relevant contact information, payment details and pricing is found in our member agreement document.
 Membership is on a first come first serve basis and spots are very limited so don’t delay.

 YOU CAN SECURE SUSTAINABLE, LOCALLY RAISED, SOUTHERN ILLINOIS PRODUCE FOR AS LITTLE AS $10 A WEEK!